CSS-Electronics/canedge-grafana-backend/README.md

 #### Regarding performance
 Using the 'zoom out' button repeatedly will currently generate a queue of requests, each of which will be processed by the backend.
 Until this is optimized, we recommend to make a single request a time - e.g. by using the time period selector instead of the 'zoom out' button.

-Note also that the loading speed will depend heavily on the time period viewed (as the data underlying the period is processed in real-time).
+Also, loading speed increases when displaying long time periods (as the data for the period is processed in real-time).

 ----